 - Try creating a story where each person begins with only one sentence, such as “Once upon a time there was a young boy”.
 The next person then adds another sentence to the story, and the process continues with each person providing just one sentence, until the story takes on a life of its own!
 A variation of this is that the storyteller stops whenever he/she wants, and the next person must pick up where the first person left off.

 - Make pipe cleaner sculptures.
 Bring along some pipe cleaners and have children see what kinds of creative sculptures they can make.
 Use people, landmarks, or other things you see along the way as ideas for the sculptures.
 Click here for pipe cleaner sculpture ideas.

 - Do an activity book.
 Assemble your own from coloring pages, word searches and crossword puzzles, tic tac toe boards, and more.

 - Bring some string.
 Have children make string figures, such as cat’s cradle.
 Challenge kids’ creativity and dexterity with figures such as a star, butterfly, man climbing a tree, and more!
 Click here for instructions on how to make multiple string figures.

 - Listen to history.
-For elementary aged children, consider The Story of the World Audiobook on CD by Susan Wise Bauer.
+For elementary aged children, consider The Story of the World audiobooks on CD by Susan Wise Bauer (affiliate link).
 These fascinating CDs tell the history of the world, beginning in ancient times (volume 1) through modern times (volume 4).
 Told in a story-like format and narrated by Jim Weiss and Barbara Alan Johnson, The Story of the World provides excellent overview of world history which children find engaging.